Bridge to Benefits

 651-291-1750

 Minnesota’s largest nonprofit provider of affordable housing.
-CommonBond has 54 communities serving over 5,500 people who live in 3,800 apartments and townhomes.
+CommonBond has more than 100 communities serving more than 9,000 people who live in 5,500 apartments and townhomes.
 They offer family, senior, and special needs housing.
 To find rental housing through CommonBond, click here.

 Housing Link